Julianne Hough Wears Nothing Under Unzipped Jacket In Stunning New Instagram Photo

 In one of the snaps, her face is visible as she makes a face with her mouth open and eyes closed.
 In another, she smiles at the onlooker while grabbing some of her hair at the top of her head.

-The latest post, which Hough shared with her 4.5 million Instagram followers, garnered more than 12,000 likes and a few dozen comments within an hour of having posted shared.
+The latest post, which Hough shared with her 4.5 million Instagram followers, garnered more than 12,000 likes and a few dozen comments within an hour of having been shared.
 Users of the popular social media platform took to the comments section to compliment her and share their admiration for her work.

 “I have the biggest girl crush on you and this pic doesn’t help,” one user wrote.